kylegrantlucas/takeout/README.md

 #### SSL Support

-SSL is also supported, and it very easy to flip on.
+SSL is also supported, and is very easy to flip on.

 You can either specify ssl when instantiating the object: